Mental Health and Psychiatric Programs at Beaumont

 Beaumont’s new Behavioral Health Hospital, scheduled to open in the fall of 2021, will provide a full continuum of inpatient behavioral health services across the entire patient population, including specialty programs to serve adolescents, adults and older adults, and perform behavioral health assessments 24 hours a day.
-The facility will offer a dedicated campus in Dearborn with enhanced access and resources for navigating and for helping, healing and teaching.
+The facility will offer a dedicated campus in Dearborn with enhanced access and resources for navigating, healing and teaching.
 Programs for co-occurring behavioral health and substance use issues will also be offered to meet the unique needs of this patient population.

 Beaumont offers complete adult inpatient behavioral health care in an environment that promotes mental wellness.
-Admission is on a voluntary basis at Beaumont, so your family member will be in a program with other patients who are also seeking voluntary

 hospitalization or outpatient care as quickly as possible.

 Beaumont's outpatient behavioral health services include board-certified psychiatrists who offer treatment in an office-based setting.
 General adult psychiatric treatments include psychotherapy and psychopharmacology.
-Beaumont also offers subspecialty care in geriatrics, anxiety and mood disorders, eating disorders, bipolar disorders, electroconvulsive treatment and many other specialties.
+Beaumont also offers subspecialty care in geriatrics, anxiety and mood disorders, eating disorders, bipolar disorder, electroconvulsive treatment and many other specialties.